 Deviled Eggs (Traditional or Japanese)

-Although I personally have avoided eggs for the last few years due to a food sensitivity, my kids and husband would never let me forget these!
-We have them every year.
+For several years I avoided eggs because of a food sensitivity, but my kids would never let me forget the deviled eggs!
+We have them every year and they’re always a hit.

-In fairness, (since I don’t eat them), this is one Thanksgiving recipe the kids have taken over, thanks to the skills they learned from my favorite online cooking class for kids.
+While I was taking a break from eating eggs, my kids took over making this Thanksgiving recipe, thanks to the skills they learned from my favorite online cooking class for kids.

-If you’re tired of traditional deviled eggs (not that there is anything wrong with them!), try this amazing Japanese twist on the classic.
+If you’re tired of traditional deviled eggs (not that there’s anything wrong with them!), try this amazing Japanese twist on the classic.
+We always add some dried herbs to these for a burst of flavor, but fresh herbs also make a tasty garnish.

 Charcuterie Board